bartoszl/omdb-movie-search/README.md

 The is hosted using github pages and can be accessed [HERE](HERE).

+Best open in Chrome, cross-browser compatibility is on the TODO list.

 ## Running app locally

 In order to run the app locally you need to run two scripts"